 Your time with your daughter's doctor may be limited, so preparing a list of questions can help you make the most of your time together.
 For triple X syndrome, some basic questions you might want to ask include:

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask additional questions you may think of during your appointment.
+In addition to the questions that you've prepared in advance, don't hesitate to ask questions you may think of during your appointment.

 What to expect from your doctor